timint/ftp-srv-esm/README.md

     return "127.0.0.1";
 }

-new FtpSrv({pasv_url: resolverFunction});
+new FtpSrv({pasv_hostname: resolverFunction});
 ```

 - A static IP address (ie. an external WAN **IP address** that the FTP server is bound to).
 In this case, only connections from localhost are handled differently returning `127.0.0.1` to the client.

 If not provided, clients can only connect using an `Active` connection.

 #### `pasv_min`
 The starting port to accept passive connections.
 __Default:__ `1024`

 #### `pasv_max`
 The ending port to accept passive connections.
 The range is then queried for an available port to use when required.
 __Default:__ `65535`

 #### `greeting`
 A human readable array of lines or string to send when a client connects.
 __Default:__ `null`

 #### `tls`
 Node [TLS secure context object](https://nodejs.org/api/tls.html#tls_tls_createsecurecontext_options) used for implicit (`ftps` protocol) or explicit (`AUTH TLS`) connections.
 __Default:__ `false`

 #### `anonymous`
 If true, will allow clients to authenticate using the username `anonymous`, not requiring a password from the user.
 Can also set as a string which allows users to authenticate using the username provided.
 The `login` event is then sent with the provided username and `@anonymous` as the password.
 __Default:__ `false`

 #### `blacklist`
 Array of commands that are not allowed.
 Response code `502` is sent to clients sending one of these commands.
 __Example:__ `['RMD', 'RNFR', 'RNTO']` will not allow users to delete directories or rename any files.
 __Default:__ `[]`

 #### `whitelist`
 Array of commands that are only allowed.
 Response code `502` is sent to clients sending any other command.
 __Default:__ `[]`

-#### `file_format`
+#### `list_format`
 Sets the format to use for file stat queries such as `LIST`.
 __Default:__ `"ls"`
 __Allowable values:__
   - `ls` [bin/ls format](https://cr.yp.to/ftp/list/binls.html)
   - `ep` [Easily Parsed LIST format](https://cr.yp.to/ftp/list/eplf.html)